1920 Paisley by-election: Unionist

+Campaign

-Initially, it was widely expected that Biggar, who had nearly won the seat in 1918 and who was endorsed by nine former Liberal MPs, would win.
+Initially, it was widely expected that Biggar (Co-Operative Party, ie. Labour), who had nearly won the seat in 1918 and who was endorsed by nine former Liberal MPs, would win.
 The Liberal Party in the constituency was split between supporters of Asquith and Lloyd George, and Asquith, whose continued leadership of the Liberal Party was being much criticised, was only narrowly selected as candidate, although after his formal adoption on 21 January 1920 the local Liberal Association united behind him.
 He initially had misgivings about returning to Scotland and risking his career, but grew more confident as the campaign progressed.

 Asquith had been an opponent of women’s suffrage (women over thirty were given the vote under the Representation of the People Act 1918), and (30 January 1920) thought women voters “hopelessly ignorant, credulous to the last degree, and flickering with gusts of sentiment like a candle in the wind.
 Then there are some thousands of Irish, who have been ordered by their bosses to vote Labour – as if Labour had ever done or was ever likely to do anything for them”.
-Asquith directed most of his campaign not against Labour but against the Coalition candidate, whom he thought “a foul-mouthed Tory”.
+Asquith directed most of his campaign not against Biggar but against Taylor, the Coalition candidate, whom he thought “a foul-mouthed Tory”.

 He condemned the Treaty of Versailles and called for moderation over German reparations, immediate Dominion Status for Ireland (where the Irish War of Independence was currently in progress) and warned of the danger of tariffs being erected, especially by the newly independent small states of Central and Eastern Europe.